 Data buffer allocation and pinning capability.

 MDTM middleware was designed to support data transfer tools.
 However, it can be readily extended to support other types of applications.
-Or, it can be used to study advanced scheduling algorithms and policies on NUMA systems.
+Additionally, it can be used to study advanced scheduling algorithms and policies on NUMA systems.

 mdtmFTP – a high-performance data transfer tool that builds upon the MDTM middleware. mdtmFTP makes uses of some GridFTP modules for rapid prototyping.